 Since 1988, Dr. Vincent Lynch has organized a large "family reunion" in the social work community.
 For four days in May, social workers gather at the National Conference on Social Work and HIV/AIDS to learn from each other, re-energize and rededicate themselves to one of the hardest jobs in social work.

-As the longtime director of continuing education at the Boston College Graduate School of Social Work, it's Lynch's responsibility to constantly gauge the needs of Boston social work professionals and provide post-graduate education opportunities that meet those needs.
+As the longtime director of continuing education at the Boston College School of Social Work, it's Lynch's responsibility to constantly gauge the needs of Boston social work professionals and provide post-graduate education opportunities that meet those needs.
 That's exactly how the HIV/AIDS conference was born.

 "In the early years, [HIV/AIDS] was an incredibly stressful area of practice to work in," says Lynch.
 "Social workers' clients were dying left and right.
 Experiencing that kind of loss of multiple clients who were young and had a very rapid downhill trajectory through the disease was enormously stressful."